How to Quickly Age Your Terra-Cotta Pots

 Buttermilk and Moss

 Combining buttermilk and moss to encourage moss growth is a common tactic.
-The moss serves to hold the runny buttermilk in place and vary the texture as well as to promote growth.
+The moss serves to hold the runny buttermilk in place and vary the texture as well as promote growth.
 Moss, buttermilk, and a two-inch foam brush are your tools for this easy project.
 If you've gathered your own moss, remove as much soil as possible and tear it into small pieces, removing materials like bark and pine needles.
-Start by pouring the buttermilk into a bowl then add your moss and combine.
+Start by pouring the buttermilk into a bowl, then add your moss and combine.
 Use your brush to paint the mixture over the terra-cotta pots, and set aside in a shaded place until you've reached the desired look.
 You can use a metal-bristle brush to remove any heavy clumps of moss.

 It's easy to make a pot appear as if it has been unearthed in an archaeological dig.
 Just apply soil found in your backyard.
 Moist soils with high clay content are ideal, as they adhere to terra-cotta best.
 Your materials for this DIY include clay soil and a flexible wire brush.
 Begin by rubbing soil over the surface of the pot—moistening the soil with a little water if it doesn't stick.
 Then place the pot in a shaded area for at least one month while the soil bonds.
 Finally, brush the pot to create a varied, textured surface.